Aquanty/rtd-hgs/docs/source/index.rst

 ASCII Scalar Data Set Files
 ---------------------------

-[sec:ab_fmt] The instruction Zone by layer can read a nodal data set in order to define a variable surface (usually an elevation for the :math:`z`-coordinate) for the base of the 3-D grid or the top of a layer.
+.. _sec:ab_fmt: The instruction Zone by layer can read a nodal data set in order to define a variable surface (usually an elevation for the :math:`z`-coordinate) for the base of the 3-D grid or the top of a layer.
 This file should be written in GMS ASCII format.